alexwlchan/alexwlchan.net/src/_posts/2022/2022-10-25-iterative-project-management.md

 Most people are already familiar with steps 1 and 2; but step 3 is super important and it's the bit people often miss.
 This cycle gets us a fast feedback loop for our task management.

-Stays in a cycle, like Sara was talking about earlier

 ​{%
   slide_image